Kyle01/Coinspace/README.md

   * Session tokens are maintained in the browser, and status is saved through refresh
 * Portfolio
   * Users can view their portfolio and see their current coin amount for each of the four available coins
-  * Portfolio keeps a record of each transactions, including execution time, price, coin amount, and coin type
+  * Portfolio keeps a record of each transactions, including execution time, price, coin amount, and coin type and amount their value as the prices of the coin change.

   ![portfoliopicture](https://github.com/Kyle01/Coinspace/blob/master/public/portfolio.png)